 - Find your water shut off

-One of the first things that we recommend that you do, is try to find the main water supply shut off, this can prevent further damage to your home.
-If the water leak is on a hot supply line, you can shut off the hot water at the tank whilst still having a water supply to your essentials such as toilets. etc
+One of the first things that we recommend that you do is try to find the main water supply shutoff, this can prevent further damage to your home.
+If the water leak is on a hot supply line, you can shut off the hot water at the tank whilst still having a water supply for your essentials such as toilets. etc

 - Pipe clamps

 Apply a pipe clamp to contain the leaking pipe while you wait for the plumber.
 Turn off your water supply first, then wrap a rubber or plastic patch around the leaking section.
 Secure the patch with electric tape, then fasten the pipe clamp.
 You can also use an old garden hose.
 Cut it lengthwise, wrap it around the pipe, and fasten it with the hose clamps.

 Epoxy is a malleable, adhesive putty that can penetrate small cracks and harden, preventing the water from leaking; it’s more like a lump of molding clay.
 Turn off the water supply, knead an epoxy in your hand to soften it, and then rub it into the cracks.
 Push it in and around the cracks to make sure that it covers them entirely.
 Give it some time to dry before turning on the water supply.
 Check for additional leaks when the water supply is running.

 - Rubber pipe connectors

 Leaks may sometimes appear on the joint or in the middle.
 A rubber pipe connector, enveloped and tightened around the leak, will be useful in fixing the leaks temporarily.